Renew Again Solutions

 What Is Asbestos?

 Asbestos is a naturally occurring mineral, and its fibers are virtually indestructible.
-This fibrous material is resistant against extremely hot and cold temperatures, electricity, and corrosion.
-This mineral was mined for good intentions of helping the building industry in America grow.
+This fibrous material is resistant to extremely hot and cold temperatures, electricity, and corrosion.
+This mineral was originally mined with good intentions of helping the construction industry in America grow.
 Since this mineral was cheap, very durable, and was such an effective insulator, industrialist combined it with a variety of construction materials.
+Asbestos was commonly used in construction starting in the 1870's until it was banned by the Environmental Protection Agency on July 12, 1989.

-What are the health risk involved from exposure?
+What are the health risks involved from exposure?

-Asbestos is a carcinogen, which means it is a cancer causing agent.
-These fibers are invisible to the naked eye, and can be inhaled with out you even knowing.
-Once the fibers are inhaled, they lodge onto the inner lining of the lungs, where your white blood cells (which is the body's natural defenses) start to attack the foreign substance.
+Asbestos is a carcinogen, which means it causes cancer.
+The most common way for asbestos to affect you, is by fibers that are invisible to the naked eye.
+They can be inhaled unknowingly very easily.
+Once the fibers are inhaled, they lodge onto the inner lining of the lungs, where your white blood cells (the body's natural defenses) start to attack the foreign substance.
 Unfortunately, since these fibers are virtually indestructible, the white blood cells die causing scar tissue to develop in the lungs.
 This can further develop into asbestosis, mesothelioma, and lung cancer.
 Those who smoke have a greater risk factor when inhaling these fibers.

-Where can you find asbestos in your home or business?
+Where could you find asbestos in your home or business?

 Why is testing for asbestos important?